ifonseca69/ai-case-study/README.md

 In summary, SparkCognition’s AI-driven innovations have transformed industries, enhanced safety, and optimized supply chains.

-* Certainly!
-Measuring success in the field of artificial intelligence (AI) involves various **core metrics and performance indicators**.
+* Measuring success in the field of artificial intelligence (AI) involves various **core metrics and performance indicators**.
 Let’s explore some of these metrics and how they apply to  **SparkCognition**:

 1.  **Model Quality Metrics**: